AabyWan/blog/about/index.md

 ---
 layout: page
-title: Whoami
+title: '# whoami'
 image:
   feature: abstract-1.jpg
 comments: false
 modified: 2016-02-01
 ---

-Hi,

 You most likely know who I am already.
-If you don't, then this blog may be a good starting point getting to know me a bit better.
-You can also find me [on Twitter](https://twitter.com/aabyway), [on LinkedIn](https://linkedin.com/peteraaby) or search for me [on Google](https://google.com).
+If you don't, then this blog may be a good starting point.
+Otherwise, send me a message on any of the social networks or catch me at one of the many tech meetups around Edinbrugh.

-## Involvement:
+## \# whereis aabywan

-* [The Cyber Academy](http://thecyberacademy.org)at Edinburgh Napier University.
+* Ph.D.
+Security Researcher at Edinburgh Napier University School of Computing.
-* [ENUSEC>_](https://enusec.org) Edinburgh Napier University Security society
+* [ENUSEC>_](https://enusec.org) Edinburgh Napier University Security society.
+* [The Cyber Academy](http://thecyberacademy.org) at Edinburgh Napier University.